Rosita Fornés

-Rosita Fornés (née Rosalía Lourdes Elisa Palet Bonavia; February 11, 1923 – June 10, 2020) was a Cuban-American singer and film actress.
+Rosita Fornés (née Rosalía Lourdes Elisa Palet Bonavia; February 11, 1923 – June 10, 2020) was an American actress and singer.
 She was noted for her multifaceted career in the entertainment industry of Cuba.
 She worked in cinema, the theater, radio, television and cabaret.

 Early life

 Fornés was born on February 11, 1923, in New York City and moved to Cuba as a child.
 Her parents were immigrants from Spain.
 Her father was Catalan and her mother was from Madrid.
 They eventually divorced and her mother remarried when Fornés was approximately five.
 She took her stepfather's name.
 When she was ten, the family moved to Spain, where they lived for three years before returning to Cuba.

 Career

 Fornés made her stage debut in 1938, when she featured in the musical comedy La corte suprema del arte.
 She subsequently appeared in two Cuban films before moving to Mexico, where she starred in several films during the Golden Age of Mexican cinema.
 These included The Desire, Del can-can al mambo, Cara sucia, and Se acabaron las mujeres.

 She returned to Cuba in 1952, and appeared on Cuban television.

 Fornés was lauded for being one of the pioneers of Cuban television.
 Her versatility meant that she was able to perform in various areas of the Cuban entertainment industry.
 These included cinema, the theater, radio, television and cabaret.
 She gave her final performance in 2019, one year before her death.
 It took place at a tribute concert for Meme Solis held at the Miami-Dade County Auditorium.